PolusAI/image-tools/polus-vector-to-label-plugin/README.md

-# Vector-to-label plugin
+# Vector to label plugin
-* Plugin is based off of mask recovery implemented in [Cellpose](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1).
+Plugin is based off of mask recovery implemented in [Cellpose](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1).
-The plugin takes a vector field as input and predicts masks based on the flow error and cell probability threshold entered by user.
+The plugin takes a vector field as input and generates masks based on the flow error and cell probability threshold entered by user.

 * A meshgrid is generated based on pixel location and pixels are grouped based on where they converge.
 These grouped pixels form a mask .